publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schI/ptB/spt1/m__us_usc_t20_s6363.md

  __Amendments__

     2014—Subsec. (c)(2)(A).
 [Pub.
-L. 113–128][/us/pl/113/128] struck out “, in consultation with the National Institute for Literacy,” after “The Secretary” in introductory provisions, redesignated subcls. (iii) and (iv) as (ii) and (iii), respectively, and struck out former cl. (ii) which read as follows: “three individuals selected by the National Institute for Literacy;”.
+L. 113–128][/us/pl/113/128] struck out “, in consultation with the National Institute for Literacy,” after “The Secretary” in introductory provisions, redesignated cls. (iii) and (iv) as (ii) and (iii), respectively, and struck out former cl. (ii) which read as follows: “three individuals selected by the National Institute for Literacy;”.

     2007—Subsec. (c)(2)(A)(iv).
 [Pub.
 L. 110–154][/us/pl/110/154] substituted “Eunice Kennedy Shriver National Institute of Child Health and Human Development” for “National Institute of Child Health and Human Development”.

  __Effective Date of 2014 Amendment__

     Amendment by [Pub.
-L. 113–128][/us/pl/113/128] effective on the first day of the first full program year after July 22, 2014 \[probably July 1, 2015\], see [section 506 of Pub.
+L. 113–128][/us/pl/113/128] effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see [section 506 of Pub.
 L. 113–128][/us/pl/113/128/s506], set out as an Effective Date note under [section 3101 of Title 29][/us/usc/t29/s3101], Labor.

 ----------